Snow in Arkansas

 wispy sheers, whispering change, forth-telling

-whiptail: journal of the single-line poem
+Whiptail: journal of the single-line poem @whiptailjournal

 Replying to @whiptailjournal

-whiptail: journal of the single-line poem
+Whiptail: journal of the single-line poem

 @whiptailjournal